jingweimo/academic-kickstart/content/post/ESIHighlyCited/index.md

 ---
-title: Three our publications are recognized as ESI Highly Cited papers 👋👋
+title: Three our recent publications are recognized as ESI Highly Cited papers 👋👋
 subtitle:

 # Summary for listings and search engines